Investigators spent months searching for a man unaccounted for in Lahaina fire. Now his 6 children are asking the court to declare him deceased | Maui Now

 Investigators spent months searching for a man unaccounted for in Lahaina fire.
 Now his 6 children are asking the court to declare him deceased

-The family of a man still considered missing since the August 2023 Lahaina wildfire is asking the court to declare him deceased after months of efforts to find the 73-year-old or his remains.
+The family of a man still considered missing since the August 2023 Lahaina wildfire is asking the court to declare him deceased after months of efforts to find the 74-year-old or his remains.

 Elmer Lee Stevens is one of the last two names still left on the official unaccounted-for list, along with Robert H. Owens.
 Since June, the confirmed death toll from the wildfire has held steady at 102.